sorl/django-exmodel/README.rst

 django-exmodel
 ==============
 The ex-model lets you extend models in apps by adding mixins to them.
-The mixins can over ride fields and methods of the original model.
+The mixins can override fields and methods of the original model.

 Example::